Last updated on October 12th, 2018 at 11:20 am

 Since I love recipes with potatoes, one of my new favorites is this 10 Minute Instant Pot Potato Soup.
 It takes about 10 minutes for your Instant Pot to heat up, but once it gets going, it’s only 10 minutes until your soup is ready to eat!

 I’m happy to say this delicious potato soup recipe has been made by thousands of people!
 I love seeing your soup photos.
 Have you made this Instant Pot Potato Soup recipe?
-Don’t forget to take a picture and share on our Facebook Page for a chance to be featured in my newsletter!
-You can also follow me on Instagram and use the hashtag #LivingLocurto.
+Don’t forget to take a picture and share on our Facebook Page or Instagram and use the hashtag #LivingLocurto for a chance to be featured in my newsletter or Instagram Stories!

 This Instant Pot Potato Soup Recipe was originally published January 4, 2017